CleanYANG/HONG-s-page/_posts/2025-1-14-Who-is-hong.md

   <img src="https://raw.githubusercontent.com/CleanYANG/HONG-s-page/main/assets/img/Snow.jpeg" alt="Picture 1">
   <img src="https://raw.githubusercontent.com/CleanYANG/HONG-s-page/main/assets/img/fence.jpg" alt="Picture 2">
 </div>

 ## Basketball
 She is a defender but not good at it
 ## Snowboarding
 This is her favorite winter sports.
-She goes to snowbparding once a week.
+She goes to snowboarding once a week.

 ## Learning different languages
 She can rap in southern Chinese dialect and speak mandarin.
 Japanese is not a big challenge of course.
 She is learning spanish seriously and slowly now.